Skills you will gain

-Throughout the course, you will explore current trends in website design patterns and frameworks.
-By the conclusion of the course, you will have presented your design and implementation process and produced a fully functional website or a front-end interface for a web page to add to your portfolio.
+By the conclusion of the course you will have presented your design process and produced a high-fidelity interactive prototype to add to your portfolio.

 Learning Outcomes